-So, Ethiopia makes it 41 countries I’ve visited so far.
+So, Macedonia makes it the 50th country I’ve visited in my lifetime.
 This post should really be titled “How I learned to make interactive maps” to remember where I’ve been.

 A couple of years ago, an acquaintance mentioned to my colleagues that she had traveled to Guam with me on a coverage.
 I said I had never set foot in Guam.
 Ever.
 But she was so insistent that for a second I thought: did I really go to Guam and forget all about it?

 The answer is no. I had never been there, but it led me to think that there might be places that are slipping from my memory, though I loved being there at the time.
 (I forget where I put my car keys at least once a week, or is that twice?)

 While I don’t keep a diary, working as a journalist all my life has taught me to mentally store details, atmosphere and conversations, to take down notes even when I am not working.
 After I started my travel blog in January, I told my friend Cedric in Paris that I wanted to make maps of my wanderings to remind me of the stories I’ve been wanting to write for years, also because I’ve lost thousands of pictures from some trips because I keep accidentally deleting them en masse.

 He taught my how to do it over Skype, which was frustrating at first because I don’t know how to do shit on Google, then it got fun — and then obsessive.
 Each map can only have a maximum of 10 layers, and I’ve done mine per country.
 You can be as specific as per city and its sights or attractions if you have the time.